-Thomas Devine, professor of materials science and engineering
+Thomas Devine, professor, materials science and engineering

-Together with his graduate students he is currently investigating: the corrosion and cracking of materials employed in cooling systems of commercial nuclear power plants; the protection against corrosion of wellheads and pipes extracting subsurface oil and natural gas; the mechanisms of materials' degradation of oil refineries; the aging of polymeric electrical insulation in high voltage, underground electrical transmission and distribution lines; and the development of nano-plasmonic structures for conversion of solar to electrical energy.
+Together with his graduate students, he is currently investigating: the corrosion and cracking of materials employed in cooling systems of commercial nuclear power plants; the protection against corrosion of wellheads and pipes extracting subsurface oil and natural gas; the mechanisms of materials' degradation in oil refineries; the aging of polymeric electrical insulation in high voltage, underground electrical transmission and distribution lines; and the development of nano-plasmonic structures for conversion of solar to electrical energy.

-Devine served as chair of his department from 1996 to 2002; he presents undergraduate and graduate courses on corrosion science and engineering, and lower division courses on the introduction to materials science and engineering, and introduction to batteries and fuel cells.
+Devine served as chair of his department from 1996 to 2002.
+He offers undergraduate and graduate courses on corrosion science and engineering, and lower-division courses on the introduction to materials science and engineering, and introduction to batteries and fuel cells.